Karth54/homebrew-versions/README.md

 Or `brew tap Karth54/versions` and then `brew install <formula>`.

-Example, to install the latest version of `openvpn` 0.20:
+Example, to install version 2.4.9 of `openvpn`:
 ```
 brew install Karth54/versions/openvpn@2.4.9
 ```